tgrecojr/agentrunner/docs/01-blueprint.md

 ---

-**Architectural blueprint complete with 10 core components, clear data flow visualization, and comprehensive integration points.
+**Architectural blueprint complete with 9 core components, clear data flow visualization, and comprehensive integration points.
 The component names defined here will be used consistently across all documents.
-Docker Compose replaces Kubernetes for orchestration.**
+Docker Compose replaces Kubernetes for orchestration.
+Advanced monitoring (Prometheus/Grafana) deferred to future consideration.**